 Allocative Efficiency is attained if: MVP = MFC = 1 or r = MVP/MFC = 1.
 If r ≠ 1, it suggests that resources are not efficiently utilized or farmers are inefficient in resource use.

+Methodolgy is too lengtheny , it should be concise and specific

 Results and Discussion

 Costs and Returns Associated with Swamp Rice Production